-Spokane Regional Health District (SRHD) anticipates another active flu season for 2019-2020.
+Spokane Regional Health District (SRHD) anticipates a potentially active flu season for 2021-2022.
 Use the resources on this page to understand what the flu is, how to prevent the flu and what to do if you or someone you know thinks they may have flu symptoms.

 Influenza, commonly referred to as the "flu," is a highly contagious respiratory illness caused by a virus that infects the nose, throat and lungs.
 It can cause moderate to severe illness.
 It is not what people sometimes refer to as the “stomach flu” where there is primarily vomiting and diarrhea.
 That is a gastrointestinal virus, not respiratory.